You are here

 About the Wisconsin Chapter

-Dr. Deep serves as the official representative of the College for the Wisconsin Chapter, providing a link between members at the local level and leadership at the national level.
-To learn more about Dr. Deep, read his bio.
+Dr. Maguire serves as the official representative of the College for the Wisconsin Chapter, providing a link between members at the local level and leadership at the national level.
+To learn more about Dr. Maguire, read her bio.